 Statistics project areas

-The following are suggestions for possible supervisors and honours projects in statistics.
-A more comprehensive description of the offered projects is available in the Handbook of Honours in Statistics.
+The following are suggestions for possible supervisors and Honours projects in Statistics.
 Other projects are possible, and you should contact any potential supervisors to discuss your options.

 • Boris Beranger